OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

     '6/16': 2, '9/16': 2, '15/8': 2, '5/8': 1, '7/4': 1, '4/16': 1})
 ```

-So for this reason and for maximum similarity to MusicXML we decided to code both numbers as separate tokens.
-This adds these 20 tokens to our vocabulary:
+So, for this reason and for maximum similarity to MusicXML, we decided to encode both numbers as separate tokens.
+This adds the following 20 tokens to our vocabulary:

 ```
 beats:1 beats:2 beats:3 ... beats:16
 beat-type:2 beat-type:4 beat-type:8 beat-type:16
 ```

-We also add the token `time` that represents the `<time>` XML element, so that it's easier to decode malformed sequences (we can ignore all `beat` and `beat-type` tokens that do not follow a `time` token directly).
+We also add the token `time` that represents the `<time>` XML element, so that it's easier to decode malformed sequences (i.e., we can ignore all `beat` and `beat-type` tokens that do not follow a `time` token directly).

 So an example 3/4 time signature would be encoded as these three tokens: